napari/napari/docs/naps/4-async-slicing.md

 At a minimum, this request must contain the data to be sliced, the point at which we are slicing in napari's shared world coordinate system, and a way to transform world coordinates to a layer's data coordinate system.
+In the future, the point may become a bounding box that includes the current field of view.
 Given our understanding about the existing slice input state, each layer type should extend this request type to capture the input it needs for slicing, such as `Points.face_color`.